New Zealand Festival of the Arts: Programme

 A range of dance, theatre, music and outdoor events have been programmed over the years.
 This is across classical and contemporary includes some free events.
 The festival includes a literary Writers and Readers festival with Janet Frame one of the participants in 1986.

 The programme includes international acts, many not seen before in New Zealand.
 A small selection is named here to give an indication.
 The Staatskapelle Berlin State Orchestra played at the first festival in 1986 and was the first overseas orchestra to play in New Zealand in twelve years.
 Sacred Monsters with dancers Sylvie Guillem and Akram Khan was a hit.
 The Dragons' Trilogy by Ex Machina (dir.
 Robert Lepage) in 2008 was notable for the positive reviews and for the five and a half hours length.

 The New Zealand Festival of the Arts also has a commissioning and partnership programme for New Zealand work and has premiered many productions.
-The playwright Hone Kouka has had three productions premiered at the festival, Waiora (1996), Home Fires (1998) and The Prophet (2004).
+The playwright Hone Kouka has had four productions premiered at the festival, Waiora (1996), Home Fires (1998), The Prophet (2004). and Bless The Child (2018).

-There is a literary programme as part of the festival, in 2020 it was expanded to three weeks.
+There is a literary programme as part of the festival.
 The 2022 literary programme was created by Claire Mabey, the director of Verb Festival and LitCrawl Wellington and was online.
 The programme included talks with Mariana Mazzucato, N K Jemisin, Clementine Ford, Emily Writes and a celebration of 30 years of HUIA publishing with co-founder Robyn Rangihuia Bargh and current directors Brian Morris and Eboni Waitere.

 Other parts of the 2022 festival programme were cancelled or scaled down due to COVID-19 public health measures.